pusher/pusher-http-dotnet/README.md

 From the `pusher-dotnet-server` directory:

-1. Update `pusher-dotnet-server.nuspec` with new version number etc.
+1. Update `PusherServer/Properties/AssemblyInfo.cs` with new version number.
-2. Run `package.cmd`
+2. Check and change any info required in `PusherServer/PusherServer.nuspec`.
+3. Run `package.cmd` to pack a package to deploy to NuGet.
-3. Run `tools/nuget.exe push Download/PusherServer.{VERSION}.nupkg'
+3. Run `tools/nuget.exe push Download/PusherServer.{VERSION}.nupkg'.

 ## License